breck768/StaTech-Industry-Bullshittium-Mode/.github/README.md

 ## Contributors
 me

-# Finished and Implemented:
+# Features:
-extensive early game create requirements\
+Extensive early game Create requirements\

-tiered armor/tools\
-pre 1.1 worldshaper recipe
+Tiered crafting tree for armor and tools, starting with Steel/Diamond armor and tools, ending with Quantum Nano set and Ultimate Laser Drill\

+Pre-1.1 Worldshaper recipe (~65k singularities)\

-make food a required challenge
+Food is now a required challenge
-> everlasting beef is dead
-> auto feeding backpack upgrade is dead

-restore ae2 hv gating (:gregtroll:)\
-sbf has gt recipe
+> Everlasting Beef/Eternal Steak are unobtainable (i think)
+> Auto Feeding Backpack Upgrade is unobtainable (also i think)

+AE2 is now gated by Stainless Steel/Digital Circuits\

+Fireclay Bricks use GT recipe
-> concrete uses normal recipe in create mixer
+> Concrete uses normal recipe in Create mixer

-bronze quarry
+Bronze Quarry
-> uses ore deposit structures that quarry is placed on top of to dictate recipe, consumes iron drills
+> Location based replacement for Steam Quarry, must find ore deposit structures on the surface and place the quarry on top to extract ore
+> Ore deposits and their outputs are based on 1.0 ore veins

-md pipes now use mi pipe recipes, mi pipes are md pipes + electronic circuits precision mechanism is harder and is required for analog circuits
+Modern Dynamics pipes now use MI pipe recipes, MI pipes are made with MI pipes + electronic circuits

-> want to use potion stuff at some point
+Precision Mechanism now requires substantial Create infrastructure to automate

+Analog circuits require 4 Precision Mechanisms along with normal requirements

-enemy raids every 3 nights with buffed mobs courtesy of a few mods\
+Mob raids occur every 3 nights with buffed mob AI courtesy of a few mods\
-> absolutely no clue how balanced or fun this is in either direction void dim has been shot as to not allow you to ignore this
+> absolutely no clue how balanced or fun this is in either direction Void Dimension is inaccessible

 # Priority List:
 bullshittium processing\
 > i want to straight up include the process in this message but maybe you also get a bullshittium residue fluid at the end that does other stuff\
 > not specifically sure yet on what this would be but maybe something to complicate endgame recipes, such as requiring it for quantum machine casings (like chromium for ev casings)

+use potion squirt recipes somehow\

 diversify power\
 > i like the gt thing where steam is strictly lv/early mv, might buff benzene and diesel or something idk\